dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/window_functions.md

 title: Window Functions
 ---

-DuckDB supports [window functions](https://en.wikipedia.org/wiki/Window_function_(SQL)), which can use multiple rows to calculate a value for each row.
+DataMiner supports [window functions](https://en.wikipedia.org/wiki/Window_function_(SQL)), which can use multiple rows to calculate a value for each row.
 Window functions are [blocking operators](../guides/performance/how_to_tune_workloads#blocking-operators), i.e., they require their entire input to be buffered, making them one of the most memory-intensive operators in SQL.

 ## Examples